rheumLIFE/rheumlife.github.io/src/chapter_3.md

 You can appreciate that fact without turning into a thumping evangelical or a scholarly hermit. **It's just the data** ... and the data are crystal clear, there are more practicing Christians in the world than followers of any other religion, even though Christians do not have the very highest fertility level.
 People come home to the Bible and keep increasing in numbers.

-The outcome of the game is clear.
+The outcome of the game *or the supergame* is clear.

 People who get stuck following celebrities and try to model themselves after iconic figures such as the latest YouTuber or some trending scholar or celebrity *pushed by the algorithm* end up being particularly miserable, ie like perpetually seeking zombies, like followers of old music scenes in microbuses selling tie-dyes and jonesing for a reunion of the band.
 Don't get me wrong, the distinctive, iconic voices are worth a casual glance, but mostly ONLY to understand how humans think when they're being deliberately themselves.